-Corporate photographer, commercial photographer, editorial photographer, photojournalist, annual reports photographer, Los Angeles photographer, artist.
+Corporate photographer, commercial photographer, editorial photographer, photojournalist, annual reports photographer, Los Angeles photographer.
 Introducing Ed Carreon.

-Ed specializes in portraiture and narrative photography.
-He works with communications directors, creative directors, and photo editors to craft images for editorial projects, annual reports, web content and corporate image libraries.
-His rates are competitive with other Los Angeles photographers of equal merit and is happy to talk with clients about their budgets.
+Ed specializes in portraiture and narrative photography for editorial, corporate and commercial clients.
+He collaborates with communications directors, creative directors, and photo editors to create photographs for editorial projects, annual reports, web content and corporate image collections.
+His rates are competitive with Los Angeles photographers of equal merit and is happy to talk with clients about their budgets.

-Ed discovered his love of visual narratives while traveling after high school.
-His ability to communicate and capacity for empathy lead him to a career with publications such as The Los Angeles Times, The New York Times, Life, Newsweek, and National Geographic.
+Ed discovered his love of visual narratives while traveling in Latin America after high school.
+His ability to communicate and capacity for empathy lead him to a career with the Orange County Register, The Los Angeles Times, The New York Times, Life, Newsweek, and National Geographic.
 He learned the value of simplicity and thoughtful storytelling while documenting everything from the Los Angeles riots to the immigration stories of Mexico.

-Changes in the newspaper industry motivated Ed to explore a more commercial aesthetic.
+Changes in the newspaper industry motivated Ed to explore a more commercial and corporate work.
 His photojournalistic experience remains a constant influence to his approach to portraiture as a means of storytelling.
 He now shoots portraits and narratives for annual reports, corporate, advertising, and editorial photography.
 His clients include MetWest, Target, USC, Wells Fargo, Valspar, and Veolia.

 Currently, Ed lives in his native Los Angeles with his wife, daughter, and beagle.